Our Gang: Legacy and influence

 Painted cover to Four Color Comics number 674, featuring "The Little Rascals" (Dell, January 1956).
 Artist: David Gantz.

 The characters in this series are well-known cultural icons, often identified solely by their first names.
 The characters of Alfalfa, Spanky, Buckwheat, Porky, Darla, Froggy, Butch, Woim, and Waldo were especially well known.
 As with many child actors, the Our Gang children were typecast and had trouble outgrowing their Our Gang images.

 Several Our Gang alumni, including Carl "Alfalfa" Switzer, Scotty Beckett, Norman "Chubby" Chaney, Billy "Froggy" Laughlin, Donald Haines, Bobby "Wheezer" Hutchins, Darla Hood, Matthew "Stymie" Beard, Billie "Buckwheat" Thomas, and George "Spanky" McFarland, died before age 65, in some cases well earlier.
 This led to rumors of an Our Gang/Little Rascals "curse", rumors further popularized by a 2002 E!
 True Hollywood Story documentary entitled "The Curse of the Little Rascals".
 The Snopes.com website debunks the rumor of an Our Gang curse, stating that there was no pattern of unusual deaths when taking all of the major Our Gang stars into account, despite the deaths of a select few.

 The children's work in the series was largely unrewarded in later years, although McFarland was awarded a star on the Hollywood Walk of Fame posthumously in 1994.
 No Our Gang children received any residuals or royalties from reruns of the shorts or licensed products with their likenesses.
 Their only pay was their weekly salaries when filming the shorts, ranging from $40 a week for newcomers to $200 or more weekly for stars such as Farina, Spanky, and Alfalfa.

 Only a handful of Our Gang alumni sustained acting careers outside the series.
-Ernie Morrison appeared several films as a member the East Side Kids in the early 1940s.
+Ernie Morrison appeared in several films as a member the East Side Kids in the early 1940s.
 Jackie Cooper had a long and successful career in feature films and television as an adolescent and adult actor, and later as a producer and director while pursuing a parallel career as a U.S. Navy officer.
 Cooper is especially known today for portraying Perry White in the 1978–1987 Superman movies, and for directing episodes of TV series such as M*A*S*H and Superboy.
 Dickie Moore, who had been a child actor before joining Our Gang, continued to perform child and teenage roles, appearing in over 100 films and television episodes, including co-starring with Shirley Temple in Miss Annie Rooney (1942) and as "The Kid" in the film noir classic Out of the Past (1947).
 Scotty Beckett had dozens of film and television roles until the mid-1950s, including playing the young Al Jolson in The Jolson Story (1946).
 Tommy Bond had a number of later film roles, including playing Jimmy Olsen in two 1940s Superman serials.
 Mickey Gubitosi later became Robert Blake and found great success in the 1960s and 1970s as an actor, particularly known for In Cold Blood (1967) and the television series Baretta (1975–78), which netted him an Emmy Award.